sergiomelas/Create-Kernel-Deb-Packages-From-Upstream/Readme.txt

  1)- Edit the script to change some options (autoinstall, kustom modules) 2)- Open terminal
- 3)- Run the install.sh script (Just drag and drop file the rest is automatic), give root acess whes the sudo prompt appear 4)- rename the directory linux-latest with the creted version (for future use see b1) 5)- a directory is created
+ 3)- Run the install.sh script (Just drag and drop file the rest is automatic), give root acess whes the sudo prompt appear 4)- a directory is created and after kernel compilation will contain the latest and greates deb packages of the linux Kernel:
+       linux-headers-xxxxxxxxxxx_amd64.deb
+       linux-image-xxxxxxxxxxx_amd64.deb
+       linux-libc-xxxxxxxxxxx_amd64.deb
+ 5)- rename the directory linux-latest with the creted version number linux-xxxxxxxxxxx (for future use see b1) 6)- Install the 3 pakages
- 4)- sudo apt-get install of the 3 pakages created or the packages are auto installed if you activated the option in the script
+        sudo apt-get install linux-headers-xxxxxxxxxxx_amd64.deb linux-image-xxxxxxxxxxx_amd64.deb  linux-libc-xxxxxxxxxxx_amd64.deb
+     or the packages are auto installed if you activated the option in the script 7)- Reboot and enjoy the new kernel

 Removal instructions: